yuanminglee/recipe-book/_recipes/Instant-Pot-Oxtail-1738632709061.md

 notes:
   - Ensure to brown the oxtails properly to enhance flavor.
   - Let the oxtails sit in the sauce for 10-15 minutes before serving for better flavor.
+  - Add mirin to the sauce for wine replacement.

 ---